jiangsheng/jiangsheng.github.io/docs/games/axis_and_allies/cheats.rst

 .. meta::
-   :description: To activate, press Enter in the game and enter the cheat code.
+   :description: To activate, press Enter in the game and enter the cheat code. enigma: Removes fog of war fieldpromotion: Provides 100 army experience points swissbank: Provide

 Cheats (Axis and Allies)